 Although not mandatory, it is increasingly common for permanent contracts to be in writing, as this makes it easier to determine the agreed terms and conditions.
 Furthermore, the employer may take advantage in executing written contracts to comply simultaneously with mandatory information obligations and include clauses to facilitate the future management of the employment relationship.

-Fixed-term contracts are limited to those situations where it is necessary to provide for temporary staffing needs or for reasons of state employment policies, such as to promote the hiring of certain categories of employees (individuals unemployed for more than 24 months) and the start-up of new enterprises or companies that employ fewer than 250 employees.
+Fixed-term contracts are limited to those situations where it is necessary to provide for temporary staffing needs or for reasons of state employment policies, such as to promote the hiring of certain categories of employees (individuals unemployed for more than 24 months) and the start-up of new enterprises or companies that have fewer than 250 employees.
 These contracts may be renewed up to three times and their overall duration (including renewals, if any) is limited to two years.

 Contracts for an unfixed term are more commonly used whenever the duration of the staffing need is uncertain (e.g., replacing a sick employee) and may not exceed four years.